tomhendra/courses/10-learning-to-learn/README.md

 - Better to use habits rather than willpower, which is depletable.
 - Four laws of behaviour change:

-  1. obvious: Is the habit obvious, with roadmap, clear goal.
+1. Obvious: Is the habit obvious, with roadmap, clear goal.
-  2. easy: Is it easy as possible to form this habit?
+2. Easy: Is it easy as possible to form this habit?
-  3. attractive: Is the outcome attractive to us?
+3. Attractive: Is the outcome attractive to us?
-  4. satisfying: Does this habit reward us?
+4. Satisfying: Does this habit reward us?

 - Build consistency: [Don't break the chain](https://www.writersstore.com/dont-break-the-chain-jerry-seinfeld/)